 On July 14, 1979 I married Nancy Trovillion.
 In 1982 our son, James, was born.

-Nancy is presently Deputy Director of the North Carolina Arts Council.
+Nancy was Deputy Director of the North Carolina Arts Council for 31 years and is now retired.
 James (pictured on the Guitar Picker’s Stool in my first post) is a professional musician.

 Shortly after we were married, Nancy and I began to build a timber frame house.
 We designed it together.
 I contracted out the brick and tile work, the rest was done by me with the help of my brother, Bill, and a group of friends who came to house raising parties where we would erect a new section of the frame that I had been working on.
 We lived in a trailer on the site for two years and moved in before it was complete.
 It was the most ambitious woodworking project I will probably ever undertake.

 I’ve added a few photos of the finished joinery on a separate page.

 I have taught woodturning classes at Alamance Community College in Burlington, North Carolina since 1985 and at the Crafts Center at North Carolina State University in Raleigh, North Carolina since 1986.